 Another benefit is I get to gather everything I need in one place, usually Dropbox, before I need it.
 There’s nothing worse than hitting a roadblock because you didn’t ask the client for a section of content and now you’re waiting around for a week before you can continue.

 I really enjoy sketching and drawing, but you know what?
 I’m not even that good at it.
 My sketches aren’t that high in fidelity, nor do they detail every single part of the website I’m creating.
 The main purpose of sketching, for me at least, is to get an overall idea going round in my head.

-Once that idea is planted firmly in my mind, there's a good day or two before I even think about jumping into Photoshop.
-This is because letting the idea gestate in my mind allows it grow and expand on it's own and isn't forced.
+Once that idea is planted firmly in my mind, there’s a good day or two before I even think about jumping into Photoshop.
+This is because letting the idea gestate in my mind allows it to grow and expand on its own and isn’t forced.

 Sketching is an integral part of my process and is definitely the foundational building block in my web design workflow.

 The design is my second favourite part of the process, after sketching of course.
 The biggest downside I have with designing is the speed at which it takes to produce.